vanduc2514/ansible-collection-wsl/README.md

     wsl_distribution_config_user_default: "wslmaster"
 ```

 This role handles the installation and configuration of WSL distributions.
-It provides options for customizing the distribution settings, managing user accounts, and configuring the distribution to run as a background service.
+It provides options for customizing the distribution settings, managing user accounts, and configuring the distribution to run as a background process.

 [Role Documentation](roles/wsl_distribution/README.md)